-Cusco is very popular due to being the ancient capital of the Inca empire, being very close to Machu Picchu and the Sacred Valley and for its beautiful colonial architecture.
-But this city has much more to offer and in this post we are going to recommend the best viewpoints in Cusco and restaurants with views so that you can enjoy the city from above.
+Cusco is very popular due to being the ancient capital of the Inca empire, also for being located very close to Machu Picchu and the Sacred Valley and of course for its beautiful colonial architecture.
+But this city has much more to offer and in this post we are going to recommend the best viewpoints in Cusco.
+These places offer amazing views so you can enjoy the city from above.

-The San Cristóbal viewpoint is another of the places near the Plaza de Armas with beautiful views of Cusco.
-It can be reached in just 10 minutes on foot from the center of the square through Cuesta Suecia and Calle Don Bosco.
-You can take advantage of the fact that you are here to visit the church of San Cristóbal, and even climb its bell tower to have an even better view of the city, the entrance is only 5 soles.
+Mirador de San Cristobal is a viewpoint near the main square with beautiful views of Cusco city.
+It can be reached in just 10 minutes on foot from the center of the main square of Cusco through Cuesta Suecia and Don Bosco street.
+You can take advantage of the fact that you are at this viewpoint to visit the church of San Cristobal, and even climb its bell tower to have an even better view of the city.

-Whether going down or going up, it goes through Calle Resbalosa, trust me, you’re going to love it.
-It is a small cobbled street with white houses with colorful flowers and beautiful views of the Plaza de Armas.
+Whether going down or going up, it goes through Calle Resbalosa, you’re going to love it.
+It is a small cobbled street with white houses, colorful flowers and beautiful views.

-Located near the archaeological center of Sacsayhuaman, it can be reached by public transport from Puente Rosario street for only 1 sol.
-It can also be reached by walking for 30 minutes from the main square, although we do not recommend this option because there is a lot of ascent and it passes through areas that could be dangerous for a tourist.
-If you decide to go by taxi it should not cost you more than 15 soles.
+Located near the archaeological center of Sacsayhuaman, this viewpoint can be reached by public transport from Puente Rosario street for only 1 sol.
+It can also be reached by walking in 30 minutes from the main square, although we do not recommend this option because there is a lot of ascent and it passes through areas that could be dangerous for a tourist.
+If you go by taxi it should be around 15 soles.

-In this viewpoint located in the San Blas neighborhood you will have privileged views of the Plaza de Armas and a large number of the churches in Cusco.
-To get here you will have to walk about 12 minutes from the Plaza de Armas.
+In this viewpoint located in the San Blas neighborhood you will have privileged views of the main square and a large number of churches in Cusco.
+To get there you will have to walk about 12 minutes from the main square.
 Personally, we liked the views from Kiskapata street (which you go up) more than from the viewpoint itself because there is a giant protective glass that spoils the magic of the viewpoint a bit.